Podocarpus macrophyllus pronounced [pod-oh-KAR-pus mak-roh-FIL-us] and has a few common names:

 Grooming and Maintenance

-Grooming helps keep the plant from taking over the room when grown indoors or outdoors.
+Grooming helps keep the yew pine tree from taking over the room when grown indoors or outdoors.

 Trim back the foliage as needed to manage the growth or prune into topiary shapes.

 Propagate these specimens by taking cuttings in the fall.